 Logically, God knowing what we are going to do does not mean that we can't do something else.
 It means that God simply knows what we have chosen to do ahead of time.
 Our freedom is not restricted by God's foreknowledge; our freedom is simply realized ahead of time by God.
 In this, our natural ability to make another choice has not been removed any more than my choice of what to write inside the parenthesis (hello) was removed by God who knew I would put the word "hello" in the parentheses before the universe was made.
 Before typing the word "hello," I pondered which word to write.
 My pondering was my doing and the choice was mine.
 How then was I somehow restricted in freedom when choosing what to write if God knew what I was going to do?
 No matter what choice we freely make, it can be known by God, and His knowing it doesn't mean we aren't making a free choice.

 Scripturally, God inhabits eternity.
-Psalm 90:2 says, "Before the mountains were born or You gave birth to the earth and the world, even from everlasting to everlasting, You are God.
-3 You turn man back into dust."
-But this verse, an others, do not declare that God lives inside or outside of time.
+Psalm 90:2 says, "Before the mountains were born, or Thou didst give birth to the earth and the world, even from everlasting to everlasting, Thou art God."
+But this verse, and others, do not declare that God lives inside or outside of time (whatever those concepts might mean).
 Rather, the Bible tells us that God is eternal.
 We can, however, note that the Bible teaches that God has no beginning or end.
-This is not definitive, but we may be able to conclude that since time is that non-spatial, continuous succession of events from the past, through the present, and into the future and that since the word "beginning" denotes a relationship to and in time and since God has no beginning, that time is not applicable to God's nature.
-In other words, God has no beginning and since "beginning" deals with an event in time, God is outside of time.
+This is not definitive, but we may be able to conclude that since time is that non-spatial, continuous succession of events from the past, through the present, and into the future, and that since the word "beginning" denotes a relationship to and in time, and since God has no beginning, that time is not applicable to God's nature.
+In other words, God has no beginning, and since "beginning" deals with an event in time, we can't apply that to God who is before time was created - at least in the sense that we experience time.

 "As for you, O king, while on your bed your thoughts turned to what would take place in the future; and He who reveals mysteries has made known to you what will take place," (Dan.
 2:29).

-There is no logical reason to claim that if God knows what choices we are going to make, that it means we are not free.
-It still means that the free choices we will make are free--they are just known ahead of time by God.
+There is no logical reason to claim that if God knows what choices we are going to make that it means we are not free.
+It still means that the free choices we will make are free -- they are just known ahead of time by God.
 If we choose something different, then that choice will have been eternally known by God.
-Furthermore, this knowledge by God does not alter our nature in that it does not change what we are - free to make choices.
-God's knowledge is necessarily complete and exhaustive because that is His nature - to know all things.
-In fact, since He has eternally known what all our free choices will be, He has ordained history to come to the conclusion that He wishes including and incorporating our choices into His divine plan: “For truly in this city there were gathered together against Your holy aservant Jesus, whom You anointed, both Herod and Pontius Pilate, along with the Gentiles and the peoples of Israel, 28 to do whatever Your hand and Your purpose predestined to occur," (Acts 4:27-28).
+Furthermore, this knowledge by God does not alter our nature in that it does not change what we are -- free to make choices.
+God's knowledge is necessarily complete and exhaustive because that is His nature, to know all things.
+In fact, since He has eternally known what all our free choices will be, He has ordained history to come to the conclusion that He wishes including and incorporating our choices into His divine plan: “For truly in this city there were gathered together against Thy holy servant Jesus, whom Thou didst anoint, both Herod and Pontius Pilate, along with the Gentiles and the peoples of Israel, 28to do whatever Thy hand and Thy purpose predestined to occur," (Acts 4:27-28).
 Why?
 Because God always knows all things: "...God is greater than our heart, and knows all things," (1 John 3:20).

 - 1. This is called Libertarian free will, that a person is equally able to make choices between options independent of pressures or constraints from external or internal causes.
 Compatibilist free will holds that a person can choose only that which is consistent with his nature.
 Therefore, for example, a person who is a slave to sin (Rom.
 6:14-20) and cannot understand spiritual things (1 Cor.
 2:14) would not be able to choose God of his own free will because his free will doesn't have the capacity to contradict his nature.
 There is much debate on these issues and, depending on which side you lean, your interpretation of scripture will be affected.